rse/thenable/README.md

 --------

 - strictly-compliant to Promises/A+ 1.1.1
+- source-code includes back-references to the relevant specification statements
 - bare Promise creation and resolving functionality
 - Universal Module Definition (UMD) for AMD, CommonJS and Browser support
 - optional `noConflict` method for non-invasive use in Browser environments